AFASResearch/VRSoccer/README.md

 * Install Unreal Engine 4.13.
 The easiest way is through the [Epic Games software](http://www.epicgames.com).
 * Clone this repository.
-* Open the project in the Unreal Editor.
+* Open the project (VRSOCCER.uproject) in the Unreal Editor.

 # Known TODO's